BY GEMA ALAVA, APRIL 2019

 That was last Thursday night.
 Today is Monday.
 I went to sleep with the image of a paintbrush drawing letters on the back of a kitchen tile.
 The following day, Friday February 8th, at 88, my dear friend Robert Ryman passed away.

 I met Robert Ryman on November 25, 2008, thanks to the American artist Merrill Wagner, also Mrs. Ryman.

-Merrill had already participated in this project entitled TELL ME and, recognizing that both Bob and I had worked at the museum (he as a security guard and myself as an educator) while trying to survive as artists (like many, many others) and recognizing also that we both had been inspired by the paintings to the point to have the need to do something else, she had told her husband to participate in what would become the first project of the trilogy TELL ME – FIND ME – TRUST ME (2008-2009-2010).
+Merrill had already participated in this project entitled TELL ME.
+She knew that both Bob and I had worked at the museum (he as a security guard and myself as an educator) while trying to survive as artists –like many others–, and she recognized that we both had been inspired by the paintings to the point to have the need to do something else.
+So, she told her husband to participate in what would become the first project of the trilogy TELL ME – FIND ME – TRUST ME (2008-2009-2010).

 Ryman arrived to the lobby right on time.
 We talked briefly about how a remunerated job in the galleries of a museum can influence an artist’s work, and then we went upstairs to see Mirós.